My Book Cover Design Experience & Process With Damonza

 The Book Cover Design Process With Damonza

-In their own words, this is how the process looks like:
+In their own words, this is what the process looks like:

 1. We start off with the front cover or ebook cover.
 We provide at least 2 first drafts/concepts upfront.